joelbygger/cmake_proj/cmake_proj.md

 ## UBSAN

 Undefined Behavior Sanitizer.
 Adds very little overhead to binary, always active.
 Currently only when using GCC.
+Also see section [About sanitizers](#about-sanitizers).

 For more info see [factories/settings/flags.cmake](factories/settings/flags.cmake).